HistoryPolitics

 Nicholas Biddle

-After his military service, Biddle returned to relative obscurity in Pottsville, where he eked out a living performing odd jobs.
-In the summer of 1864, he appeared at the Great Central Fair in Philadelphia, where photographs of him in a Washington Artillerists uniform, captioned “the first man wounded in the Great American Rebellion,” were sold to raise funds for the relief of Union soldiers.
-In the end, however, Biddle was forced to solicit alms to make ends meet.
-He died destitute in 1876 without even enough money to cover his burial expenses.
-Surviving members of the Washington Artillerists and the National Light Infantry each donated a dollar to purchase a simple headstone for him, and they had it inscribed: “In Memory of Nicholas Biddle, Died Aug.2, 1876, Aged 80 years.
-His was the Proud Distinction of Shedding the First Blood in the Late War for the Union, Being Wounded while marching through Baltimore with the First Volunteers from Schuylkill County, 18 April 1861.
+President Lincoln, relieved by the companies’ safe arrival in Washington, personally thanked them and gave special recognition to the wounded, including Biddle.
+After his service, Biddle returned to Pottsville, living in obscurity and scraping by with odd jobs.
+In 1864, he appeared at the Great Central Fair in Philadelphia, where photos of him in his Washington Artillerist’s uniform, labeled “the first man wounded in the Great American Rebellion,” were sold to raise funds for Union soldiers.
+Despite this, Biddle fell into poverty, relying on charity to survive.
+He died destitute in 1876, unable to afford burial costs.
+Members of the Washington Artillerists and the National Light Infantry each contributed a dollar for a simple headstone, inscribed: “In Memory of Nicholas Biddle, Died Aug.
+2, 1876, Aged 80 years.
+He was the Proud Distinction of Shedding the First Blood in the Late War for the Union, Being Wounded while marching through Baltimore with the First Volunteers from Schuylkill County, 18 April 1861.
 Erected by his Friends in Pottsville.”
+Biddle never forgot the traumatic journey through Baltimore.
+Though proud of his role in the war, he often said he would “go through the infernal regions with the artillery, but would never again go through Baltimore.”

 Related posts